acolotti/equilibria-computation-in-ibvs/README.md

 ## Systems of equations

-In this folder, you can find the systems corresponding to each test case presented in Section IV, as well as the symmetry-invariant change of variables presented in Section III-B.
+In this folder, you can find the systems corresponding to each test case presented in Section IV, as well as the symmetry-invariant change of variables presented in Section III-B (for the 4 points case only).

 ## Numerical solutions